-The Corporation incurs foreign currency risk when the value of its assets and liabilities denominated in currencies other than the U.S. dollar is affected by exchange rate variations, which are recognized in profit or loss.
+The Corporation incurs foreign currency risk when the value of its assets and liabilities denominated in currencies other than the U.S. dollar is affected by exchange rate variations, which are recognized in the consolidated statement of comprehensive income.

-As of September 30, 2021, all of the Corporation's assets and liabilities are denominated in U.S. dollars.
+As of December 31, 2021, all the Corporation's assets and liabilities are denominated in U.S. dollars.
 Accordingly, no foreign currency risk is anticipated.